A Terra Firme está com novo endereço. Esperamos você.

 make something up

-Inventar, mentir sobre algo
+Inventar, mentir

 Josie made up a story about why we were late.